-Have compassion for that little child inside of your partner.
-Have compassion for the little child inside of you.
+Have compassion for both, the little child inside of your partner, and the little child inside of you.
 Speak with kindness and love and you’ll create an atmosphere where it is safe to make mistakes allowing love to flourish and deepen.

-Does one of your relationship goals include the desire to grow your love over time?
+Does one of your relationship goals include the ability to grow love deeper over time?
 If so, then you’ll want to learn how to approach an argument or disagreement in a way that creates a deeper connection between the two of you.

-A conflict can be a doorway to a deeper connection when you focus on communicating your feelings and concerns, instead of focusing on why your partner is wrong.
-Intimacy does not come from agreement.
-It is created when the two of you are authentic about your own emotional stories and take responsibility for your triggers.
+Once you’re both calm you can come together to repair and reconnect.
+A conflict can be a doorway to a deeper connection by focusing on communicating your feelings and concerns, instead of trying to determine who is right or wrong.
+Emotional intimacy does not come from agreement.
+It’s created when the two of you are authentic about your own emotional stories and take responsibility for your triggers.

 If one of your relationship goals is for long-lasting love, focus on choosing someone who shares your values.
 Many people look for someone who shares their interests and hobbies and overlook the importance of shared values.